Hood and trunk lid (75, 88, 89)

 • Parts for the hoods bowden cable

-Sound and vibration dampening of hood
+Re-applying the sound and vibration dampening of the hood

-In order to mimic the original coating under the hood (see pictures in gallery above) I turned to my beloved Teroson's "Telescope Pistol Multi-Press air assisted spray pistol" which previously had been used for sealing the seams before painting the chassis.
+In order to mimic the coating under the hood (see pictures in gallery above) I turned to my beloved Teroson's "Telescope Pistol Multi-Press air assisted spray pistol" which previously had been used for sealing the seams before painting the chassis.
 I used Teroson’s MS 9320 SF which is supposed to be good sound and vibration dampener and can also stand the heat from the engine as well as oil etc. By adjusting the front nozzle, amount of sealant sprayed and air pressure you can get a lot of different patterns.
 If I opened the nozzle 0,5 turns, set material flow to fully open minus 0,5 turn and around 5 bar air pressure I got [almost] the desired structure.
 I probably should have lessened the material flow a bit in order to get the structure a little bit finer.
 If I remember correctly, I used 4, maybe 5, cartridges of 9320 in order to achieve the desired material thickness of 2-3mm.
 I’m very happy with the result and hope it will give a more silent ride.

 • Hood masked and ready for insulation